-MANUFACTURED HOME, CLASS A. A manufactured home constructed after July 1, 1976, that meets or exceeds the construction standards promulgated by the U.S. Department of Housing and Urban Development that were in effect at the time of construction and that satisfies the following additional criteria, the intent of which is to insure that a Class A manufactured home, when installed, shall have substantially the appearance of an onsite, conventionally built, single-family dwelling:
+MANUFACTURED HOME, CLASS A. A manufactured home constructed after July 1, 1976, that meets or exceeds the construction standards promulgated by the U.S.

+Department of Housing and Urban Development that were in effect at the time of construction and that satisfies the following additional criteria, the intent of which is to insure that a Class A manufactured home, when installed, shall have substantially the appearance of an onsite, conventionally built, single-family dwelling:

-- (A) The manufactured home has a length not exceeding four times its width, with the length measured along the longest axis and width measured at the narrowest part of the other axis. - (B) The pitch of the roof of the manufactured home has a minimum vertical rise of two and two-tenths feet for each twelve feet of horizontal run and the roof is finished with a type of shingle that is commonly used in standard residential construction. - (C) All roof structures shall provide an eave projection of no less than six inches, which may include a gutter. - (D) The exterior siding consists predominantly of vinyl or aluminum horizontal lap siding whose reflectivity does not exceed that of gloss white paint, wood, or hardboard comparable in composition, appearance and durability to the exterior siding commonly used in standard residential construction. - (E) The home is placed on a permanent masonry foundation, not to include unfinished concrete block.
-The foundation wall shall be continuous and unpierced except for ventilation as required by the State of North Carolina regulations for manufactured/mobile homes. - (F) The towing tongue shall be removed upon final placement of unit.
+- (A) The manufactured home has a length not exceeding four times its width, with the length measured along the longest axis and width measured at the narrowest part of the other axis. - (B) The manufactured home has a minimum of 1,000 square feet of enclosed heated living area. - (C) The pitch of the roof of the manufactured home has a minimum vertical rise of two and two-tenths feet for each twelve feet of horizontal run and the roof is finished with a type of shingle that is commonly used in standard residential construction. - (D) All roof structures shall provide an eave projection of no less than six inches, which may include a gutter. - (E) The exterior siding consists predominantly of vinyl or aluminum horizontal lap siding whose reflectivity does not exceed that of gloss white paint, wood, or hardboard comparable in composition, appearance and durability to the exterior siding commonly used in standard residential construction. - (F) The home is placed on a permanent masonry foundation, not to include unfinished concrete block.
+The foundation wall shall be continuous and unpierced except for ventilation as required by the State of North Carolina regulations for manufactured/mobile homes. - (G) The towing tongue shall be removed upon final placement of unit.